micurs/relaxjs/README.md

 Some of the major features include:

 * Allows to define response functions inside a resource to respond to HTTP request (onGet, onPost, onDelete and onPatch)
-* Eecources can be nested inside other resources.
+* Recources can be nested inside other resources.
 * Resource response functions can set headers and defines the mime types of their responses.
-* Allows to define filters functions that are called before requests reach any resources
+* Allows to define filters functions that are called before requests reach any resources and can stop requests or gather data for the resources themselves.
-* Support CORS protocol to build server REST application that can be called by other sites.
+* Support CORS protocol to build server REST applications that can be called by other sites.
 * Support html views compiled by [lodash template](https://lodash.com/docs#template) function.

-For examples on each one these feature visit [relaxjs-examples repo](https://github.com/micurs/relaxjs-examples).
+For examples on each one these features visit the [relaxjs-examples repo](https://github.com/micurs/relaxjs-examples).

 License: MIT